openstore-ecommerce/OS_GDPR/README.md

 NOTE: An option for automatic removal is available.
 NOTE: The orders are retained (See below)

-#### Order
+#### Orders
-Any Order also contain personal data.
+Orders also contain personal data.
 After an order is older than the remove limit (900 days default) the personal details are removed from the order.
 NOTE: The order is retained in the database for statistical and financial reports.

 #### Scheudler